rahulrumalla/documentation/docs/wss/parity_subscribe.md

 # parity_subscribe

 Starts a subscription (on WebSockets / IPC / TCP transports) to results of calling some other RPC method.
 For every change in returned value of that RPC call a JSON-RPC notification with result and subscription ID will be sent to a client.
-NOTE: parity_subscribe is only supported on parity nodes (Kovan network)
+NOTE: parity_subscribe is only supported on the Kovan network

 ### REQUEST PARAMS
 - `RPC method name` _[required]_